 This message can be triggered by any backup method.

-The Storage Repository (where your VM disks are currently stored) is full.
+SR_BACKEND_FAILURE_44 (insufficient space) means the Storage Repository (where your VM disks are currently stored) is full.
 Note that doing a snapshot on a thick provisioned SR (LVM family for all block devices, like iSCSI, HBA or Local LVM) will consume the current disk size.
 Eg if you are using this kind of SR at more than 50% and you want to backup ALL VM disks on it, you'll hit this wall.